TheSecurityVault/website/content/posts/2022-02-18-securing-github-actions/index.md

 * Secrets can be accessed by anybody with write access to a repo
 * Secrets can be accessed by external repo users
   * By default, developers can run actions at will after first contribution, change the setting to always need manual approval (if you have secrets or privileged flows)
   * Are you doing a deployment?
-Use a webhook instead to trigger a flow in a more restricted environment
+Use a webhook instead to trigger a flow in a more restricted environment, or configure restricted github environments
 * Avoid organization's wide secrets, anybody with permissions to create/write to a repo can extract them
 * Avoid 3rd party action.
 You can enable options to only allow github's, verified  or internal actions to run.
 * When using external actions review the source code first, and pin them to a specific commit hash to make sure there were no changes.
 * Limit the workflow permissions
 * Remove default GITHUB_TOKEN write permissions if not needed
 * Block actions from approving pull requests on older repos
-* Do not make available custom runners that have access to more things that the developers that can control the workflow with the action
+* Do not make available custom runners that have access to more things then the developers
-* Change "Fork pull request workflows from outside collaborators" to "Require approval for all outside collaborators" for public or sensitive repos
+* Change "Fork pull request workflows from outside collaborators" to "Require approval for all outside collaborators" for public or sensitive repos if you have configured secrets
-* Do not rely on "Require status checks to pass before merging" if developers can change the action
+* Do not rely on "Require status checks to pass before merging" if developers can change the actions
 * Disable the permission for github actions to approve PR's
 * Use at least 2 reviewers for PR's and block push to master